-Surely you’ve heard of the term “mansplain” by now.
-Heck, you’ve probably had a guy mansplain things to you several times in your life before.
+You’ve probably heard of “mansplaining” by now.
+But even if you haven’t, you’ve probably had a guy mansplain things to you several times in your life before.

-This means he doesn’t sigh, roll his eyes or talk over you — just basically not treat you like an unintelligent being.
-And when he does, he’s mansplaining.
+This means he doesn’t sigh, roll his eyes or talk over you.
+Basically, he doesn’t treat you like an unintelligent being.
+Because when he does, he’s mansplaining.

-“Hepeat” is when you share an idea and it goes ignored, but then a man repeats the idea and everyone loves it.
-Basically, it only gained traction when it was put forth by a man.
+Then there’s also “hepeat”, which is when you share an idea and it goes ignored, but then a man brings up the exact same idea and everyone loves it.
+Simply put, it gained traction when it was put forth by a man.

-While there’s still a lot that can be done about sexist conversational habits, at least now we know how to describe it when a guy hepeats us.
-Which will make calling him out on it easier.
+While there’s still a lot that can be done about sexist conversational habits, at least now we now know how to call out mansplaining and hepeating.
+Baby steps, right?

 Image: Cathy Yeulet/123RF.com